Special Educational Needs and Disabilities - SEND

 - The SENDCo liaises regularly with the class teachers to offer advice on ways that lessons can be adapted to meet the range of needs within their class.

 - Your child’s progress is continually monitored by his/her class teacher and is discussed formally each half term with the SENDCo/Headteacher as part of the schools pupil progress meetings.
 During these meetings each child’s progress is assessed against where they should be for their age (age expectation).
 Typically a child with no special educational needs will be working at the expected standard for their age.
 However for children who have difficulties this may not be the case and they may be working within a younger age band.
-If your child is in Year 1 and above, but is not yet able to access the National Curriculum standards a more sensitive assessment tool is used which shows “where they are” in more detail and will also show smaller but significant steps of progress.
-The levels are called ‘P levels’.
-We can further break these down into smaller targets using an assessment tool called “PIVATS”.
+For children who are not able to access the national curriculum and who need an indivudualised and personalise approach we use the Engagement Model; this is an assessment tool that helps schools meet their duties in supporting pupils who are working below the level of the national curriculum and who are not engaged in subject-specific study.
+Click here to learn more.

-- At the end of each key stage (i.e. at the end of year 2 and year 6) all children are formally assessed using Standard Assessment Tests (SATs) and Teacher Assessment (TA).
+- At the end of KS2 (year 6) children are formally assessed using Standard Assessment Tests (SATs) and Teacher Assessment (TA).
 This is something that the government requires all schools to do and the results from these assessments are published nationally.

 - Children identified as requiring ‘SEN support’ will have individual education targets as part of their IEP.
 These targets are reviewed regularly and each term you will have the opportunity to meet with your child’s class teacher and/or SENDCo to review the progress made and discuss plans for the following term.